The Outer Limits

 The Primary Source, the Bible

 The Bible consists of the scriptures you would find in a Jewish synagogue, which are divided up and rearranged as the 39 Old Testament books in your pew Bible in church; the content is the same.
 For Christians, the Bible also includes the 27 books of the New Testament.
 This list of books has the broadest acceptance in the ancient church and were widely quoted as authoritative in about the first two centuries.

-First-century Jews, the ancient church, many Protestant denominations, the Eastern Orthodox churches, and the Roman Catholic CHurch, also includes the books of the Apocrypha in their Bibles.
-They are used for corroboration and history, as well as a source of liturgical wording, and function as a kind of ”recommended reading” list.
+First-century Jews, the ancient church, many Protestant denominations, the Eastern Orthodox churches, and the Roman Catholic CHurch, also include the books of the Apocrypha in their Bibles.
+They are used for corroboration and history, as well as a source of liturgical wording, and function as a kind of recommended reading list.

 The Secondary Source, Ancient Church Theologians

 Entire denominations have been founded on the idea that if everyone just read the Bible, they would come to the same conclusions and have unanimous interpretations.
 It doesn’t work that way because the reader can get in the way of the meaning.
 Readers are limited by their knowledge of biblical languages and the ancient context, as well as their own preferences and biases.
 Theologians must make sure that they are getting their theology out of the Bible, rather than putting it into the Bible.
 For example, the issues that people of the first century dealt with are different than the issues we deal with today.
 We should learn how first-century Christians dealt with their issues to find ways of dealing with our own, but we must not cross the line and insert our issues into the first century, where they don’t belong.
 It is not easy to avoid this problem.